THE STRANGE FORGOTTEN LIFE OF AMERICA’S OTHER BEN FRANKLIN, BY AN AUTHOR SO FASCINATED THAT HE’S WRITING A NOVEL ABOUT HIM.

 Of their brief union, before he had to flee America as a British spy, came Thompson’s single legitimate child.
 Daughter Sarah did not marry, although she wanted to; he sent for her in Europe to serve as his companion.
 Their relationship proved uneasy, often strained; after his death she returned to Concord and hung portraits of his mistresses on the parlor walls.
 She burned her father’s “scolding letters” and the treatise with which he had occupied himself during his retirement.
 An essay on “The Nature and Effects of Order,” it was to have been Rumford’s magnum opus, or so he in his correspondence claimed.

 His second marriage—to the widow of the great French chemist Lavoisier—was a very public failure, and it made society laugh.
-Madame Marie Paulze Lavoisier lost both her father and her first husband to the guillotine; in middle age she enjoyed entertaining and maintained a salon.
+Madame Marie Paulze Lavoisier lost both her father and her first husband to the guillotine; in middle age, she enjoyed entertaining and maintained a salon.
 But Count Rumford wanted to pursue his scientific work in peace.
 They had bedroom disagreements and drawing-room harangues.
 She poured boiling water on his flowers; he locked the gate on her guests.

 Not surprisingly, perhaps, given Baron Delessert’s assertion (“what service he has rendered to humanity by introducing the general use of the soups which go by his own name”), Count Rumford had become the butt of jokes.
 He was a firm believer in the value of proper nutrition; he wrote about the virtue of potatoes and dry bread in soup.
-But when the French ate poorly, they called it dining à la Rumford .
+But, when the French ate poorly, they called it dining à la Rumford.
 He invented the photometer and improved the Argand lamp, yet a cartoon showed a man so blinded by the count’s hand lantern that he wandered all night in the Bois de Boulogne and fell down in a ditch.

 At last, and fearing for his health, he withdrew from the center of Paris to the suburb of Auteuil.
-There he inhabited the house where another distinguished American Benjamin, Franklin, had come calling years before, paying flirtatious attention to its owner, Madame Helvétius.
-Unlike the sociable Franklin, however, Count Rumford as he aged grew more and more reclusive: jealous of his reputation, quick to pick a quarrel when his honor was impugned.
+There, he inhabited the house where another distinguished American Benjamin, Franklin, had come calling years before, paying flirtatious attention to its owner, Madame Helvétius.
+Unlike the sociable Franklin, however, Count Rumford, as he aged, grew more and more reclusive: jealous of his reputation, quick to pick a quarrel when his honor was impugned.
 He busied himself playing billiards and chess—solo, complaining of a “fire in his head.”
 His final consort and housekeeper was Victoire LefÀvre, with whom he had his final illegitimate child.
-His will provided for them also, but the boy, registered as born to un père absent , grew up to be a soldier and was killed in the Crimea.
+His will provided for them also, but the boy, registered as born to un père absent, grew up to be a soldier and was killed in the Crimea.

-His one acknowledged child, the Dowager Sarah, Countess Rumford, died on December 2, 1852, when she was seventy-nine years old.
+His one acknowledged child, the Dowager Sarah, Countess Rumford, died on December 2, 1852, when she was 79 years old.
 She left her large house and land in Concord, and her considerable fortune, to charity.
 She had two favorite causes and endowed them by bequest: a home for parentless children and the New Hampshire Asylum for the indigent insane.

 “To make vicious and abandoned people happy,” Thompson wrote, “it has been generally supposed necessary first to make them virtuous.
 But why not reverse this order?
 Why not make them first happy, and then virtuous?
 If happiness and virtue be inseparable , the end will be as certainly obtained by one method as by the other; and it is most undoubtedly much easier to contribute to the happiness and comfort of persons in a state of poverty and misery, than, by admonitions and punishments, to reform their morals.”

-In this vein he produced such essays as: “Of the Excellent Qualities of Coffee and the Art of Making It in the Highest Perfection”; “Of Food, and Particularly of Feeding the Poor”; “On the Salubrity of Warm Rooms”; “On the Salubrity of Warm Bathing”; “An Account of Some Experiments Upon Gunpowder”; “Conjectures Respecting the Principles of Harmony of Colours”; “On the Management of Fire and the Economy of Fuel”; “On the Management of Light in Illumination”; “On the Propagation of Heat in Liquids”; “Reflections on Heat.”
+In this vein, he produced such essays as: “Of the Excellent Qualities of Coffee and the Art of Making It in the Highest Perfection”; “Of Food, and Particularly of Feeding the Poor”; “On the Salubrity of Warm Rooms”; “On the Salubrity of Warm Bathing”; “An Account of Some Experiments Upon Gunpowder”; “Conjectures Respecting the Principles of Harmony of Colours”; “On the Management of Fire and the Economy of Fuel”; “On the Management of Light in Illumination”; “On the Propagation of Heat in Liquids”; “Reflections on Heat.”
 Other titles in the five-volume Collected Works of Count Rumford consist of topics as various as “An Account of Some Experiments Made to Determine the Quantities of Moisture Absorbed from the Atmosphere by Various Substances”; “Chimney Fireplaces, with Proposals for Improving Them to Save Fuel, to Render Dwelling-Houses more Comfortable and Salubrious, and Effectually to Prevent Chimneys From Smoking”; “On the Specific Gravity, Strength, Diameter, and Cohesion of Silk”; “Plans for the Construction of a Frigate”; “An Account of an Establishment for the Poor at Munich”—all in a high-toned hortatory rhetoric aimed at a general audience that might be thereby improved.

 “What exquisite pleasures then must it afford, to collect the scattered rays of useful science and direct them, united , to objects of general utility! to throw them in a broad beam on the cold and dreary habitations of the poor! spreading cheerfulness and comfort all around!”

 It’s clear that such an attitude signals a man more at ease with ideas than emotion; the charitable impulse was, in his case, abstract.
 He preferred humanity in general to its specific representatives; he did not suffer fools gladly, and he found, everywhere, fools.
 Heat and light were his great subjects; he measured candle-power and understood the nature of the transmission of heat.
 He was a founder of the Royal Institution of Great Britain and, it has been argued, the father of nuclear physics.
 While boring the emperor’s cannon in the arsenal at Munich, he challenged the widely held assumption that heat was a kind of invisible substance, or phlogiston, transferred from object to object.
 The water at the cannon’s base, Thompson found, routinely reached the boiling point, and it did so just as often as the cannon barrel was bored.
-So he argued against a theory of caloric: “anything which any insulated body, or system of bodies, can continue to furnish without limitation , cannot possibly be a material substance .”
+So, he argued against a theory of caloric: “anything which any insulated body, or system of bodies, can continue to furnish without limitation , cannot possibly be a material substance .”

 But he was more a practical inventor than a theorist; he worked on stoves and fireplaces and cooking utensils and rafts.
 Pragmatic from his boots to his hat and to his very fingertips (he purveyed gloves, shoes, and uniforms for the troops), Count Rumford was convinced that order could be salvaged out of chaos and that profit would supersede loss.
 He understood the value of wide wheels on carriages and of double glazing in windows; he organized the poor and taught them to spin wool.
 He invented the convertible sofa and improved the double boiler; he proselytized for coffee and the drip coffeepot.